RSloot2000/Epic2Castor_Public/README.md

    - Select the data type
    - Click **'Browse'** and select your Epic SmartForm export file (`.csv` or `.xlsx`)
    - The relevant file type should be selected for you
-      > **Note** This feature is till a W.I.P. amd may select a wrong file type, please ensure the correct file type is selected by overriding when incorrect
+      > **Note**: This feature is still a W.I.P. and may select a wrong file type, please ensure the correct file type is selected by overriding when incorrect
    - Map the headings from the file to the corresponding fields in the wizard
       > Having the file open greatly helps with this step, templates can be saved to make the process easier in future
    - Click **Transform data** to continue